Open G tuning is a guitar tuning that was invented by the legendary guitarist and songwriter, Chet Atkins.

 In conclusion, Open G Tuning is highly versatile and used in all kinds of genres of music.

-Learning how to play the guitar in Open G Tuning will ensure that you are a better musician and allow you to work on your skills as an advanced guitarist.
+Learning how to tune a guitar to open g will ensure that you are a better musician and allow you to work on your skills as an advanced guitarist.

 Frequently Asked Questions